Antonio Smith (artist)

 Miguel Antonio Smith Irisarri (29 September 1832 - 24 May 1877) was a Chilean landscape painter, engraver, caricaturist and art teacher.

 Biography

-His father, Jorge, was a native of Scotland and served as the consul in Santiago.
-His mother, Carmen, was the daughter of independence leader Antonio José de Irisarri and the sister of poet Hermógenes Irisarri.
+Smith was born on 29 September 1832 in Santiago to Jorge Smith, the British Consul to Chile, and Carmen Irisarri Trucíos, a member of the Los Ochocientos branch of the Larraín family.
+Through his mother, Smith was the nephew of Hermógenes Irisarri, a poet, journalist, editor and diplomat, and the grandson of Antonio José de Irisarri, a Guatemalan writer, statesman, journalist and politician.

 His family wanted him to be a lawyer.
 With his own money, he purchased brushes and paints, but they were thrown away.